TheDauntless/owasp-mstg/Document/0x05b-Basic-Security_Testing.md

 The ports used by FCM for HTTP are 5228, 5229, and 5230.
 Typically only 5228 is used, but sometimes also 5229 or 5230 is used.

 * Configure a local port forwarding on your machine for the ports used by FCM.
-The following example can be used on Mac OS X<sup>[23]</sup>:
+The following example can be used on Mac OS X ([source](https://salferrarello.com/mac-pfctl-port-forwarding/ "Mac pfctl Port Forwarding")):

 ```bash
 $ echo "